 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:40 am and the next low tide at 6:45 pm.
-The only high tide of the day was at 12:25 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:50 am and the next high tide at 4:35 pm.
+The first low tide was at 10:55 am and the next low tide will be at 11:15 pm.

-The lunar phase is a Waxing Gibbous.
-Today we had 11 hours and 31 minutes of sun.
-The solar transit was at 12:45 pm and the length of time the moon will be visible will be 11 hours and 46 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 11 hours and 37 minutes of sun.
+The solar transit is at 12:54 pm and the length of time the moon will be visible will be 11 hours and 44 minutes.

-The tidal coefficient today is 62 (average).
-At noon the tidal coefficient increases to 66 to end the day with a tidal coefficient of 69.
-The tide heights today are 1.4 m, 2.3 m and 1.5 m.
+The tidal coefficient today is 104.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 101 to end the day with a tidal coefficient of 98.
+The tide heights today are 2.8 m, 1.0 m, 2.9 m and 0.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Snake Bay which is of 3.2 m and a minimum height of 0.0 m.

 Tide timetable for Snake Bay.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: